-FA probes crowd incidents at Millwall
+Five arrests following Millwall v Palace

-Millwall v Crystal Palace: FA investigates bottle and flare throwing incidents in FA Cup tie
+Millwall v Crystal Palace: Five arrests made following FA Cup third round tie

 Last updated on .From the section Millwall

+Millwall are still reviewing CCTV footage and the club are expecting to identify more individuals from both home and away ends for missile throwing.

-The Football Association has begun an investigation into bottle and flare throwing incidents at Saturday's FA Cup tie between Millwall and Crystal Palace at The Den.
+The Football Association has also begun its own investigation into the events.

-However, the governing body can only continue to push police on the alleged homophobic chanting aimed at Palace midfielder Conor Gallagher, who is on loan from Chelsea.
+However, on the matter of the alleged homophobic chanting aimed at Palace midfielder Conor Gallagher, who is on loan from Chelsea, the governing body says it can only continue to push police.

-Referee Anthony Taylor's report into the FA Cup third-round tie, which Palace won 2-1, will be studied before the FA decides what to do next.
+Referee Anthony Taylor's report into the tie will be studied before the FA decides what to do next.

-In the first meeting of the two south London rivals in nine years, flares were thrown by both sets of supporters and Palace midfielder Michael Olise was struck by a bottle as he was about to take a corner.
+In the first meeting of the two south London rivals in nine years, flares were thrown by both sets of supporters and Palace midfielder Olise was struck by a bottle as he was about to take a corner.

 Benik Afobe had given Millwall the lead after a mistake by Palace goalkeeper Jack Butland, before goals from Olise and Jean-Philippe Mateta completed the comeback for the Eagles, who host Hartlepool in the fourth round.